btdeering/project-3/README.md

 - Go to your terminal and find the folder where the file is
 - type: python -m http.server (to run local server)
 - From your folder open "index.html" file.
-- Once html browser opens type : localhost:8000 in the url section ( to run the webpage)
+- Once html browser opens clear the browser and type : localhost:8000  ( to run the webpage)